electricimp/imp-central-impt/README.md

 # impt #

-*impt* is a command line tool which allows you to interact with the [Electric Imp impCloud™ via the impCentral™ API](https://apidoc.electricimp.com) for the development, testing and deployment of application and factory code, and device and product management.
+*impt* is a command line tool which allows you to interact with the [Electric Imp impCloud™ via the impCentral™ API](https://apidoc.electricimp.com) for the development, testing and deployment of application and factory code, and for device and product management.

 *impt* replaces the [*build-cli*](https://github.com/electricimp/build-cli) and [*impTest*](https://github.com/electricimp/impTest) tools, and provides additional functionality.